Chinese Car Brands (manufacturer car companies, logos)

 Great Wall

 Great Wall Motor is one of the largest car manufacturers in the PRC.
-This company has been on the market since 1984 and specializes mainly in pickup trucks and SUVs.
-Recently, passenger cars have been added to its product range.
-The range also includes limousines, trailers, minivans, minibusses, and crossovers.
-All vehicles are produced under four brands: GWM PICKUP, ORA, WEY, and HAVAL.
+This company has been in business since 1984 and specializes in producing pickup trucks and SUVs.
+Recently, passenger cars, including limousines, trailers, minivans, minibusses, and crossovers, have been added to its range.
+All vehicles are produced under four brand names: GWM PICKUP, ORA, WEY, and HAVAL.

 Chery